 Conclusion

-As biotech and AI continue to converge, the disputes that follow will test the boundaries of IP law and the capacity of dispute resolution mechanisms to keep pace with innovation.
+As biotech and AI continue to converge, tomorrow’s disputes will test the boundaries of IP law and the capacity of established dispute resolution mechanisms to keep pace with innovation.

-Arbitration, with its expert-led, procedurally dynamic and confidential character, is well-positioned to meet this challenge.
-But success will depend on the willingness of the arbitration community - and arbitrators in particular - to confront the unknown with both rigour and intellectual curiosity.
+Arbitration – being by nature dynamic, confidential and sophisticated – is well-positioned to meet this challenge.
+Its success will depend on the willingness of participants in the arbitration process to confront the unknown with both rigour and intellectual curiosity.

 You may be interested in